jesselatimer/incursion/imported/Untitled d545faa4d79c47ceb362fc64384ff9fe.md

 # Untitled

-These powerful companions will stick with you through thick or thin.
-Allies cost 2 bond points.
+Whether they're friends, compatriots fighting the same fight, or something more, Allies will stick with you through thick and thin.
+Perhaps they've been a part of your life for a while, or perhaps you just met in a wild coincidence.
+Any Threats you select, they are as key to facing them as you are.
+If special items are mentioned in an Ally's description, consider those Bonded to them.
+Allies each cost 2 bond points.